Paint protection film: Adoption of PPF by automotive sector

 Paint protection films use by the military has continued to the present day and 3M now makes a wide variety of aerospace and military films.
 With time, however, the automobile industry began to take note of the protective benefits of PPF and it was soon being employed by race car drivers despite the difficulty of working with the original films.
 According to Kathy Lam, marketing manager for the automotive division of 3M “The first films were thicker and less compliant, [because] their purpose was to help keep helicopter blades from eroding in the harsh, sandy environments to which they were exposed.
-Because the blades were flatter and less complex than automotive surfaces, they didn’t demand a highly flexible, conformable film.”
+Because the blades were flatter and less complex than automotive surfaces, they didn't demand a highly flexible and conformable film.”

 Contemporary automotive paint protection films

 Today's automotive PPF is highly conformable and optically clear and is available in a variety of thicknesses (measured in mil in the US) and colors.
 New products are multi layered and offer a self-healing top coat capable of reforming itself after being scuffed or scratched, maintaining clarity for more than ten years.
 Products from some vendors also offer hydrophobic properties, similar to those provided by a ceramic paint coating.
 Contemporary applications require a slip solution or gel as a barrier keeping the film from adhering to the painted panel.
+Some manufactures allow for wet or dry application, similar to vinyl.
 Custom and advanced applicators use steam, heat guns and torches to help apply film to complex surfaces.
 Pre-stretch and pre-form of films are also used for complex wraps and curves.